Writing is my passion.

 I also love taking pictures.
 I took some of the pictures on this website, including the one above.

-I knew as soon as I saw the major on St. Lawrence University‘s marketing stand at a college fair.
+I knew as soon as I saw the major at a marketing stand for St. Lawrence University at a college fair.
 I wanted to major in English and environmental studies combined.

 And I did.
 With my combined major, I didn’t have to pick between literature and creative writing.
 I got to take an equal amount of classes in both.